remona19/transaction-fraud-detection-pyspark/README.md

 # Model	                    Accuracy
 Logistic Regression	         52.5%
-Decision Tree Classifier	   75.9%
+Decision Tree Classifier	   79.9%
 Random Forest Classifier	   52.5%

 # Result
-The Decision Tree classifier outperformed the other models with an accuracy of 93.1% and an AUC of 0.91.
+The Decision Tree classifier outperformed the other models with an accuracy of 79.9%.
 This suggests that the Decision Tree model was better at distinguishing between legitimate and fraudulent transactions than Logistic Regression and Random Forest.
 Despite Random Forest's higher precision, Decision Tree had a slightly better balance between precision and recall, leading to the highest F1-score.